taitep/ember-arch/spec.md

 ## Operation

-First 2 bytes: `0000 DD SS OOOOO M A/S`
+First 2 bytes: `0000 DD SS OOOOO M A/S x`

 `D` is the destination register where the result is put.